 - 4 spring onions, cut into matchsticks

-- 4 tbsp sriracha sauce or hot chilli sauce, to serve
+- 4 tablespoons Sriracha or hot chilli sauce, to serve

-Preheat your oven to 220°C (fan 200°C), Gas Mark 7.
-Line a roasting tin with foil, large enough to cover the pork later.
-Remove the string, unroll the pork, pat dry with kitchen paper and place it in the tin.
+Preheat the oven to 220°C, 200°C Fan, Gas Mark 7.
+Line a roasting tin with foil, large enough to cover the pork.
+Unroll the pork joint, pat dry with kitchen paper and place it in the tin.

-Mix the ginger, sugar, Chinese five spice and seasoning in a bowl then rub over the pork.
-Put the pork in the oven for 30 minutes so that the pork browns beautifully.
+Mix the ginger, sugar, Chinese five spice and seasoning in a bowl and rub over the pork.
+Roast in the oven for 30 minutes to brown.

-Reduce the oven to 150°C (fan 130°C), Gas Mark 2.
-Pour 300ml (10fl oz) hot water into the foil, then wrap the foil around the joint and seal tightly.
+Reduce the oven to 150°C, 130°C Fan, Gas Mark 2.
+Pour 300ml hot water into the foil, rewrap around the joint and seal tightly.
 Cook for at least 5 hours or until tender.

-Increase the oven to 220°C (fan 200°C), Gas Mark 7.
-Uncover the pork then put it back in the oven to crisp for 10 minutes.
-Take it out of the oven, cover with foil and rest for 30 minutes.
-Shred with two forks.
+Increase the oven temperature to 220°C, 200°C Fan, Gas Mark 7.
+Uncover the joint and return to the oven to crisp for 10 minutes.
+Remove from the oven, cover with foil and rest for 30 minutes.
+Shred the pork with two forks.

 Dip one rice wrapper into a bowl of hand-hot water to soften, then lift out and spread on a board.
 Working quickly, place 3 mint leaves along the middle of the wrapper.
-Sprinkle over about a twelfth of the lettuce, carrot, spring onions and red pepper.
+Sprinkle over a little of the lettuce, carrot, spring onions and red pepper.
 Top with a heaped tablespoon of pulled pork and roll up into a parcel.
-Do the same with the other 11 wrappers and serve with the sriracha sauce or hot chilli sauce.
+Repeat with the remaining wrappers and serve with the Sriracha or hot chilli sauce.